 - They will affect public, private and non-profit companies that use GAAP.

-- Public companies will start using new FASB Standards in 2019.
+- Public companies started using new FASB Standards in 2019.

 WHAT’S UNDER THE HOOD OF FASB’S NEW RULES?